reddragon/blog.gaurav.ai/source/_posts/2017-04-23-a-gentle-intro-to-pytorch.markdown

 The gradients will be applied after the backward pass, which is auto-computed.
 The code is self-explanatory and fairly easy to understand.

 * Torch also keeps track of how to retrieve standard data-sets such as CIFAR-10, MNIST, etc.
 * After getting the data, from the data-loader you can proceed to play with it.
-Below is an easy to understand implementation to complete the implementation (which is pretty much from the tutorial).
+Below are rest of the pieces required to complete the implementation (almost all of it is from the tutorial):

 {% codeblock lang:py %}
 # Create the net and define the optimization criterion